 With the rise of eCommerce, sellers now have even more opportunities to thrive and succeed online.
 Increased demand, on the other hand, brings with it additional issues, questions and concerns.
 It’s time to dispel some of the eCommerce myths that are preventing your company from growing and reaching its full potential.
-We address the most popular eCommerce fallacies, and examine in this post what it takes to run a successful online store.
+We address the most popular eCommerce fallacies.
+Plus, we examine these in this post what it takes to run a successful online store.

 Myth 1 – On the net, there is wastefully competition

 As eCommerce sales develop, we will see an increase in the number of people shopping online.
 While the eCommerce industry is competitive, there is still much room for businesses to stand out and reach out to new customers.
-Long-term eCommerce success can be accomplished via agility, planning, and resilience, even in vastly competitive businesses.
+Some say that there are too much competition online.
+Yet, in the long-term eCommerce success can be accomplished through strategy.
+In other words, via agility, planning, and resilience, all even in vastly competitive businesses.

-Myth 2 – An eCommerce site must be free or inexpensive
+Myth 2 – eCommerce sites must be free or inexpensive

 An online storefront, as with a physical one, requires investment in order to generate attention, grow sales, and see returns.
 However, unlike a physical business, your online storefront has the ability to reach a large number of clients.
 More so, this can be regardless of their location.
-Your online store is a wonderful area to invest to expand your reach and develop your business, since it has almost infinite growth potential.
+Your online store is a wonderful area to invest to expand your reach and develop your business.
+That is since it has almost infinite growth potential.
+Just remember you need to keep your site fresh, by reinvesting and updating the site.

 Myth 3 – My consumers refuse to shop online